 Should I choose a smooth or wood-grain finish for my shutters?
-Shutters with a smooth finish have a more chic look, whereas shutters with a textured finish look a bit more historic.
+Shutters with a smooth finish tend to look more fashionable and sophisticated, whereas shutters with a textured finish look a bit more historic.
 But the perks to both types of plantation shutter finish go a little bit farther, and in the end come down to your own style.Perks of shutters with a smooth finish – A smooth finish to your shutters give you a clean, sleek, sophisticated look.
-A smooth finish may be what you want if your home has few other wood textured accessories or furniture.
+If you don’t have many other wood accessories like hardwood floors or furniture, you may not want a smooth finish.
 A smooth finish makes dust easier to see, compared to a wood grain finish.
-We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured or wood grain finish for shutters – A textured finish on your shutters offers a more natural, somewhat historic look to your shutters.
+We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured or wood grain finish for shutters – Shutters with a wood grain finish offer a more natural look in your home.
 That’s perfect if you want to bring the beauty of nature inside, especially if you want to match the look of your hardwood floors.
-A textured finish on your shutters may also make dust harder to see, which means you can wait a little longer between regular cleanings.
+A textured finish on your shutters may also make it harder to see dust, which means you won’t have to wipe them down as frequently as you would if they had a smooth finish.
 A textured finish looks especially great on real wood shutters in Jacksonville.